kklein/kklein.github.io/_posts/2021-02-28-sudoku_dfs.markdown

 A tree must consist of nodes and edges.
 We define the nodes to represent a 'state' of the game.
 A state of the game is meant to be a snapshot of the Sudoku board, i.e. a mapping from cells, e.g. 2nd row, 6th column, to values, e.g. 7 or 'empty'.
 Every edge in the tree represents an 'action', i.e. the addition or removal of a cell value.

-Hence, given a state of the board, represented by a node, which node are its children?
+Hence, given a state of the board, represented by a node, which nodes are its children?

-In order to reply to that question, we must take into consideration Sudoku's rules:
+In order to answer to that question, we must take the Sudoku rules into consideration:
 * Pre-written digits cannot be overridden
-* Digits provided by the solver must adhere to its consistency constraints [link]
+* Only integers from 1 to 9 can be used.
+* None of these integers may occur twice in the same row, column or square (only considering the 9 non-overlapping 3x3 squares)

-With that in mind, starting from a given node, i.e. state of the board, its children could consist of derived states which have one if its empty cells filled with a digit that conforms to aforementioned norms.
+With that in mind, starting from a given node S, i.e. a state of the board, S's children could consist of derived states which have one S's empty cells filled with a digit that conforms to aforementioned rules.

-These norms can be thought of a trivial form of 'pruning', getting rid of all states that are already clearly not promising early on in the tree.
+The immediate application of these rules can be thought of as a trivial form of 'pruning', getting rid of all states that are already clearly not promising early on in the tree.

-Moreover, we will enforce an arbitrary structure on the 'parent-child' relationship: instead of allowing all empty cells to be filled _in the next action_, we will only allow the 'next' empty cell to be filled.
-W.l.o.g. we define next to be in a left-to-right, top-to-bottom scan.
+Moreover, we will enforce an arbitrary structure on the 'parent-child' relationship: instead of allowing any empty cells to be filled _in the next action_, we will only allow the 'next' empty cell to be filled.
+W.l.o.g. we define 'next' according to a left-to-right, top-to-bottom scan.

 For illustrational purposes, let's look into an example of a 3x3, instead of a 9x9 board: